PicoPET/corev-llvm-ppl/llvm-toolchain-ppl.md

 - Project Launch (PL): end November 2020
 - First release (CVA6 64/32 bits, HW verification equivalence to GCC): end 2020
-- Upstreaming of first release: 2021 H1
+- Upstreaming of first release: 2021 H1, targeting LLVM 13.0.

 The schedule of LLVM releases follows a six-month cycle which additionally depends on the progress of on-going releases.
 This makes the scheduling of upstream contributions more flexible (and more difficult to schedule upfront).